crosscompute/missions/next/20221107-0950 Analytics Automation Framework 1.0.0.md

 # Tasks

+- [ ] Consider making it possible to load identities without groups
 - [ ] check requests dependency
 - [ ] Use websockets > eventstream > polling
 - [ ] Test that we can override root template